rehanvdm/serverless-website-analytics/docs/CONTRIBUTING.md

 cd src/src/frontend && npm install
 ```

-There are two build systems used, the top level projen one for everything projen related and then the one in the
+There are two build systems used, the top-level `projen` one for everything `projen` related and then the one in the
-`src/src` directory for the actual source code uses [wireit](https://github.com/google/wireit).
+`src/src/` directory for the actual source code that uses [wireit](https://github.com/google/wireit).

 The only commands that you have to know about and run are in:
 - `package.json` - The top level projen commands